openESG-gmbh/documentation/docs/index.md

 ```

 In order to update report values the `PATCH` method is supplied with any field values, that need updates.

-NB: here we are filling field values with dummy data based on field type definitions.

 ```python
 # prepare report values